fmselab/ct-competition/index.md

 ### Tool execution

+Generators will be executed on the same Linux machine with the following specs:
+- 2 CPUs Intel(R) Xeon(R) E5-2620 v4 @ 2,10 GHz
+- RAM DDR4, 2400 MHz, 4x32 Gb
+- 2xSSD Samsung 850 (256GB each) in RAID1
+- OS: Ubuntu 18.04.6 LTS

-Generators will be executed on the same Linux machine (complete spec to be given) and the results (size, generation time, completeness and validity) will be gathered through the generation of test suites from 50 test models for each category, randomly generated (todo: some distribution to be discussed about size ...).
+The results (size, generation time, completeness and validity) will be gathered through the generation of test suites from 50 test models for each category, randomly generated (todo: some distribution to be discussed about size ...).

 The test model will be processed with a maximum execution time of 120 seconds each.
 The tools will be ranked